 Working with third parties to qualify individuals and families for occupation of

-permanently affordable housing -Working with third parties to support qualified individuals and families for rental assistance or home buying (e.g. down payment, closing costs, other costs) assistance.
+permanently affordable housing

+Working with third parties to support qualified individuals and families for rental assistance or home buying (e.g. down payment, closing costs, other costs) assistance.

 Disposing of properties under the AHT’s care in furtherance of the above goals.